rosuH/AndroidFilePicker/README.md

 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |
 | ![](https://raw.githubusercontent.com/rosuH/AndroidFilePicker/master/images/default_theme.png) | ![](https://raw.githubusercontent.com/rosuH/AndroidFilePicker/master/images/reply_theme.png) | ![](https://raw.githubusercontent.com/rosuH/AndroidFilePicker/master/images/crane_theme.png) | ![](https://raw.githubusercontent.com/rosuH/AndroidFilePicker/master/images/shrine_theme.png) |

+## Compatibility
+It depends on your targetAPI:
+- `targetAPI <= 28`, you are fine ;)
+- `targetAPI == 29`, please enable `requestLegacyExternalStorage` feature for your project :D
+- `targetAPI >= 30`, don't use this lib.
+We don't support scope storage for now :(
+    - Unless Google release new external permission or other new feature, we would not consider support scope storage. (or says: "I can't do this")
+    - Or, ofcouse, you are welcome for give us some ideas.
+Just create a new issues.

 ## Download

 Gradle: